-- 1) Organisational Analysis Firstly we need to obtain an overall picture of the various jobs in an organization. - 2) Selection of representative positions It is not possible to analyse all jobs.
-A representative sample of jobs to be analyzed is decided keeping the cost and time constraints in mind. - 3) Collection of Job analysis data This step involves the collection of data on the characteristics of the job, the required behaviour and personal qualification needed to carry out the job effectively. - 4) Preparation of Job description This step involves describing the contents of the job in terms of functions, duties responsibilities operation etc. - 5) Preparation of job specification This step involves conversion of job description statements into job specification.
+- 1) Organisational Analysis Firstly we need to obtain an overall picture of the various jobs in an organization. - 2) Preparing job analysis programme The company makes plan and decides who will be in charge of the programme and assigns responsibilities.
+A budget and a time schedule are also developed. - 3) Selection of Jobs for Analysis - 4) Collection of Job analysis data This step involves the collection of data on the characteristics of the job, the required behaviour and personal qualification needed to carry out the job effectively. - 5) Processing the information collected - 6) Preparation of Job description - This step involves describing the contents of the job in terms of functions, duties responsibilities operation etc. - 7) Preparation of job specification This step involves conversion of job description statements into job specification.